google/deepvariant/docs/deepvariant-vcf-stats-report.md

 ## How to create a VCF stats report

-For new DeepVariant runs, this report is included in the outputs by default (to turn this off, add a --novcf_stats_report flag).
-For previous DeepVariant runs you can generate a report for an existing VCF file using the vcf_stats_report
+For new DeepVariant runs, you can turn on this report by adding a `--vcf_stats_report` flag.

-binary:
+For previous DeepVariant runs you can generate a report for an existing VCF file using the vcf_stats_report binary:

 ```bash
 sudo docker run \